zinyinminn/earthquake-early-warning-domain-adaptation/README.md

 ## Project Overview

 Earthquake Early Warning systems require rapid and reliable inference from seismic waveform data.
-Models trained on data from one region often perform poorly when applied to data from different geographical regions.
+Models trained on data from one geographical region often perform poorly when applied to data from different regions.

 This project addresses this challenge by:
 - Training deep learning models using the STEAD dataset
-- Evaluating generalization across multiple seismic datasets
+- Evaluating model generalization across multiple seismic datasets
-- Applying domain adaptation to regional seismic data
+- Applying domain adaptation techniques to regional seismic data
 - Demonstrating a prototype real-time EEW system

 ---